SenZHANG-GitHub/ekf-imu-depth/README.md

 * A 5ms drift is allowed for current matching process.
 You can modify ```line 153``` if you are not happy about this setting
 * Note that we directly match the imu data using the timestamps, while ignoring potential time asynchronization between the imu and the camera timing systems.

-3. Since the unsync dataset is quite large to download, here our preprocessed imu files are also provided in the following link: https://pan.baidu.com/s/1971KrQEHw5kVRy_Y4Lj5FA  pwd:80pz
+3. Since the unsync dataset is quite large to download, we also provide our preprocessed imu files in the following link: https://pan.baidu.com/s/1971KrQEHw5kVRy_Y4Lj5FA  pwd:80pz

 4. For the image preprocessing, we follow the practice in https://github.com/nianticlabs/monodepth2 to convert the image format from png to jpg for a smaller image size: